How do I connect to the Linux Login Service using the CAEN VNC client?

 On CAEN lab computers running Microsoft Windows, the VNC client is available to launch from the AppsAnywhere website.

-Downloading the VNC client for Personal Computers
+Downloading & Installing the VNC Client for Personal Computers

 The CAEN VNC client is available for the following operating systems:

-Connecting with the CAEN VNC Client for Personal Computers
+Connecting with the VNC Client